Learning extremal graphical structures in high dimensions: Acknowledgments

-This Supplementary Material is divided into five sections. \Cref{sec:simsupp} contains additional numerical results that complement \cref{sec:sims,sec:appl}.
+This Supplementary Material is divided into six sections. \Cref{sec:connectionscalssicalCI} contains some additional discussion on extremal graphical models, and \cref{sec:simsupp} presents numerical results that complement \cref{sec:sims,sec:appl}.
 The rest of the Supplementary Material is dedicated to the proofs of all the results in the paper.
 We start with the theory related to graph recovery and precision matrix estimation (\cref{sec:proofeglearn,sec:proofgraph}), followed by the proof of \cref{thm:concentration} and related auxiliary results (\cref{sec:proof,sec:auxiliary}).
+All references to sections, results, equations, etc. not starting with the letter ``S'' are pointing to the main paper.